wasmerio/wasmer-pack/doc/tutorial/03-records.md

     radius: float32
 }

-/// represention of a shape with n number of points using a list of points record shape {
+/// Arbitary shape - represent a shape with n number of points using a list of points record multi-line{
-    points: list<point>
+    points: list<point>,
 }

+/// Calculate the perimeter of a Circle using 2*π*r.
+perimeter-of-circle: func(c: circle) -> float32

+/// Calculate the area of a Circle using π*r*r.
+area-of-circle: func(c: circle) -> float32

+/// Calculate the length of the multi-line by iterating over all the points and adding the result
+multi-line-length: func(l: multi-line) -> float32
 ```

-Here we used the `point` struct that we created earlier to futher define inherent records that use a currently existing record.
+Here we used the `point` struct that we created earlier to futher define records (i.e. `line-segment`, `circle` and `shape`).

 - line segment uses points to define starting and ending of the line
 - Circle uses the point record for defining a center